gov-cy/staging-govcy-design-system-docs/src/components/error_message.md

 - ‘valid’ and ‘invalid’ because they do not add anything to the message
 - humourous, informal language like ‘oops’

 Do not give an example in the error message if there is an example on the screen.
-For example, if you are asking for a National Insurance number and include ‘QQ 12 34 56 C’ as hint text, do not include an example in the error message.
+For example, if you are asking for a Date and include ‘13/8/2007’ as hint text, do not include an example in the error message.

 Above all, aim for clarity.